 124Sb→124Te + β− + γ

 γ + 9Be→8Be + n – 1.66 MeV

-The primary and secondary sources are similar to a control rod in mechanical construction.
+In mechanical construction, the primary and secondary sources are similar to a control rod.
 Both types of source rods are clad in stainless steel.

 Sb-Be Source – Antimony-Beryllium Source

-Sb-Be neutron source is typical external neutron source used in commercial nuclear reactors.
-It is usually loaded into fuel assemblies near the periphery of the core, because the source-range excore detectors are installed outside the pressure vessel.
-Sb-Be source is a two component source and prior to irradiation contains natural antimony (57.4% of 121Sb and 42.6% of 123Sb) and natural beryllium (100% of 9Be).
-The first component serves as a source of strong gamma rays, while the second component is a neutron emitter element.
+Sb-Be neutron source is a typical external neutron source used in commercial nuclear reactors.
+It is usually loaded into fuel assemblies near the periphery of the core because the source-range excore detectors are installed outside the pressure vessel.
+Sb-Be source is a two-component source and, prior to irradiation, contains natural antimony (57.4% of 121Sb and 42.6% of 123Sb) and natural beryllium (100% of 9Be).
+The first component is a source of strong gamma rays, while the second is a neutron emitter element.

 These γ-rays have sufficient energy to knock out a neutron from the second component, 9Be, which has the lowest threshold (1.66 MeV) for neutron emission.
 The (γ,n) source that uses antimony-124 as the gamma emitter is characterized in the following endothermic reaction.